 Answer Engine Optimization (AEO) is the practice of structuring your online content so that AI systems - Google AI Overviews, ChatGPT, Perplexity, Bing Copilot, and others - can understand, extract, and cite your information when answering user questions.
 Traditional SEO focused on ranking links.
 AEO focuses on becoming the source of the answer itself.

-This matters because user behaviour has shifted permanently.
-When someone searches "best Korean restaurant in Burnaby" or "how much does a family lawyer cost in Vancouver," they increasingly get an AI-generated answer at the top of the page.
-If your business is not structured as a credible source for that answer, you are invisible — even if your website technically ranks on page one.
+This matters because search behaviour keeps shifting.
+When someone searches "best Korean restaurant in Burnaby" or "how much does a family lawyer cost in Vancouver," they may see an AI-generated answer before the standard links.
+If your business information is not structured clearly, it is easy to miss.

 AEO is not a replacement for SEO.
 Think of it as the next layer on top of your existing search strategy.
 But the mindset shift is significant: